byronka/minum/docs/development_handbook.md

 There's a few things to note when dealing with templates.

-First, files you intend to use as a template should be stored under src/resources/templates.
+First, files you intend to use as a template should be stored under src/main/webapp/templates.
 They should then be placed inside a subdirectory there, to help organize them.
+It will be necessary to read the file using plain old Java file reading - see [an example](https://github.com/byronka/minum_usage_example_mvn/blob/03a34f32e9c79fdc4a00f16d85d62eb5b8173ae6/src/main/java/com/renomad/sampledomain/SampleDomain.java#L31C27-L31C27)

 Inside a template, wherever you intend to substitute values, use a syntax like this:

     this is some text {{template_key}} this is more text